Australian Pool Lifesaving Championships

 Conducted in various forms since 1965, the inaugural Australian Pool Lifesaving Championships (APLSC) were held in 1987 in Alice Springs and remain a highlight of the Australian lifesaving sport calendar, rotating to a new State or Territory each year.

-The 2025 Championships will be hosted at Sydney Olympic Park Aquatic Centre from Thursday 16th January to Saturday 18th January 2025.
+The 2025 Championships were hosted at Sydney Olympic Park Aquatic Centre from Thursday 16th January to Saturday 18th January 2025.

 The APLSC brings athletes, teams, volunteers and staff together from across Australia for three days of competition both in the water (speed events) and out of water (initiative tests and CPR).
 While many compete for Championship titles, the APLSC also provide a unique opportunity for our Royal Life Saving members to come together in celebrating their extensive contributions to the lifesaving movement and friendships made along the way.